timbarnes/f2/src/doc.md

 rtell | ( s u w -- ) | Print a string of length u right justified in a field w characters wide.
 If w is too small, print the entire string anyway.
 | r/w           | ( -- )         | Set file mode to read/write, for file operations.                                          |
 | r/o           | ( -- )         | Set file mode to read only, for file operations.                                           |
+w/o | ( -- ) | Set file mode to write-only, for file operations.
+open-file | ( s u fam -- file-id ior ) | Open the file named at `s`, string length `u`, with file access mode `fam`.
+The file-id is an index into a vector of open files, within which the information for the file is kept.
+This can be accessed by other operations like `file-size` and `file-position`. ior is an i/o system result provided by the operating system.
+0 means success. close-file | ( file-id -- ior ) | Close the file associated with file-id, returning a code indicating success or failure. read-line | ( s u file-id -- u flag ior ) | Read up to `u` characters from a file, stopping at the first linefeed, or at the max length `u`.
+Returns the number of characters read, a flag indicating success or failure, and an io result code. write-line | ( s u file-id -- ior ) | Write `u` characters from `s` to a file, returning an i/o result code `ior`.

 ## Text interpreter and Compiler